TomLebeda/chroma_code/readme.md

     On Linux, it is `tree-sitter-cli` package.
     On Windows, it is `tree-sitter.exe`.

-    Note that on Windows, you will probably have to add it to `PATH` for it to be callable from anywhere.
+    You can check if the installation is successfull by running `tree-sitter` command.
+    It should print help.

-2. **Parsers for languages downloaded**
+3. **Parsers for languages downloaded**

     TreeSitter has [parsers for many languages](https://tree-sitter.github.io/tree-sitter/#parsers), you will need to download the ones you want and put them in a directory that will be specified in TreeSitter's configuration.
     More on that later.